nori-parelius/noriparelius/content/post/i-failed-at-starting-an-online-business.md

 +++
-title = "I failed at starting an oline business and I'm happy with that" author = ["nori"] draft = false
+title = "I failed at starting an online business and I'm happy with that" author = ["nori"] date = 2023-03-17 tags = ["Online"] draft = false featured_image = "/img/featured_failed-online-business.jpg"
 +++

 I really really tried to start an online business, but it was just an endless struggle.
 I just couldn't get myself to do the things and I couldn't get it right.
 And so I finally stopped.
 It was a relief and a disappointment at the same time.
 And it actually took me close to a year to figure out what went "wrong", and why it's for the best.